-South Carolina is located in southeast United States and has an abundance of beautiful waterfront homes and water view homes.
+South Carolina is located in the southeast United States and has an abundance of beautiful waterfront homes and water view homes.
 Three geographic regions cover the state.
 The Atlantic Coastal Plain (or the South Carolina Low Country) extends west from the Atlantic Ocean.
 The Atlantic Coastal Plains are swampy, flat and marked by rivers near the coast.
 The Coastal Plains are forested and lined with sandy hills as you move inland.
 The higher elevations and rolling hills of the Piedmont are located northwest of the Atlantic Coastal Plain.
 The more low-lying Blue Ridge Mountains cross northwest South Carolina with elevations reaching 3,000 ft.
 Because of its Atlantic Ocean and Savannah River eastern and southern borders, and its many rivers and lakes, South Carolina has more than its share of water view and waterfront homes.
 The major lakes in the state cover over 683 square miles, and they are all man-made.

 Twelve major lakes, ranging in size from 7,500 acres to 110,000 acres, have a variety of terrains, but all provide unparalleled experiences for waterfront homeowners.
 The wide diversity of geography is apparent in distinguishing Lake Jocassee in the upstate mountains, from the swampy wilderness of Lake Marion in the lowlands of South Carolina.
 South Carolina has so many lakes, and such great diversity, that you are always within a short drive of one no matter where you are in the state and each one has its own charming characteristics and fascinating flora and fauna.
 And best of all, nearly all South Carolina water bodies have exceptional waterfront and water view homes to choose from.